The case of HD 106906 debris disc: A binary's revenge: Variations and Implications: A Discussion

 \item To further clarify distinctive observable features which are maintained by the tight binary in this relatively distant debris distribution, we revisit our simulations via inclination histograms.
 In each panel of Figure \ref{Histograms}, we show the disc’s inclination distribution, in the presence and absence of the stellar binary's quadrupole, adopting the surface density defined in \eq{eq:Sigmad_PL}.
 The discrepancy between the two settings emerges very clearly beyond 5 Myrs of the disc's evolution time.
 In the presence of the inner binary, the bimodal distribution appears to be a robust feature which is sustained up to $\sim$500 Myrs.
-The cold -- low inclination -- population persists at all times of the simulated disc's lifetime with a mean around $\sim$5 degrees.
-In contrast, the hot population smoothly shifts its mean back and forth with time, ranging between 20 and 70 degrees.
-In the absence of the inner binary's quadrupole, as we reported in the previous section, the whole disc is subject to the untamed periodic inclination excitation by the planet, and it is only a matter of time before the initially flat disc loses its cold population.
-As seen in Figure \ref{Histograms}, the density peak around small inclinations smoothly transitions in time towards high inclinations and persists there, leaving no remarkable features in the cold end of the distribution.
+The cold -- low inclination -- population persists at all in all phases of the simulation with a mean around $\sim$ 5 degrees.
+In contrast, the hot population has a mean which shift back and forth in time, ranging between 20 and 70 degrees.
+In the absence of the inner binary's quadrupole, and as reported in the previous section, the whole disc is subject to unhampered inclination perturbations by the planet, and it is only a matter of time before the initially flat disc loses its cold population.
+As seen in Figure \ref{Histograms}, the density peak around small inclinations smoothly transitions in time towards high inclinations and persists there, leaving no remarkable features on the cold end of the distribution.

-\item Morphologically, when the inner quadrupole is switched off, the warp is much stronger extending to the inner regions by the age of the system (Figure \ref{surface_brightness_density_13_OFF}).
+\item Morphologically, when the inner quadrupole is switched off, the warp is much stronger and extends to the inner regions by the age of the system (Figure \ref{surface_brightness_density_13_OFF}).
 On the long-term, a winding spiral shapes the disc's evolution into a triaxial distribution which leaves a distinctive x-shaped overdensity in projection.
 While an inner bar is typical of Laplace surface dynamics with competing inner and outer perturbers, the x-shape in the brightness profile of an edge-on disc is telling of the long-term impact of an inclined massive outer planet \citep{pearce2014dynamical}.

 \end{enumerate}